bmdanielsson/marvin-chess/README.md

 ### License

-The source code is provided under the GPL3 license.
+The source code is provided under the GPLv3 license.
 For details see the LICENSE file.

 Marvin uses the Fathom library (https://github.com/jdart1/Fathom) for probing Syzygy tablebases.
 The Fathom library is licensed under the MIT license.
 For details see the LICENSE file in the import/fathom folder.

+Marvin uses code from Stockfish (https://github.com/official-stockfish/Stockfish) for supporting NNUE based neural network evaluation.
+Stockfish is licensed under the GPLv3 license.
+For details see the Copying.txt file in the import/nnue folder.